fdekeers/mozart-container/README.md

 ## Support for different platforms

 The image has been tested and approved on the following platforms:
+- Linux
+    - Ubuntu 20.04
 - Windows
     - Windows 10
-- Mac OS
-- Linux
-    - Ubuntu 20.04
-    - CentOS